 - In Turkey, there are no plans to create and use sperm or oocyte banks.

-- Portugal, for embryo adoption or oocyte donation, it is necessary for the woman to be accompanied by a male partner.
+- Portugal, for embryo adoption or oocyte donation, the woman must be accompanied by a male partner.

-- In Italy, the use of gamete donations is totally prohibited.
+- In Italy, the use of gamete donations is prohibited.

 - In England, oocyte donation is accepted if a man requests it.
 In other words, a woman alone cannot use it.